zcash/zips/zip-reduce-shielded_tx_fee.rst

 Wallets must prevent users from altering the fee for shielded transactions.

-ZIP Editors
+ZIP Owners
 -----------

-The current ZIP Editor is Aditya Bharadwaj, representing the Nighthawk Wallet.
+The current ZIP Owner is Aditya Bharadwaj, representing the Nighthawk Wallet.
 Additional Editors will be selected by consensus among the current Editors.